mattgithub1919/ImageGrouping/README.md

 ## Instructions
 ### Please follow below steps to run this program.
 1. Download the zipped images, unzip the images and copy the folder path.
 Make sure there's no additional files the first time the program is run.
-Any non-image file in the folder will cause OSError during read_image function running.
+* Any non-image file in the folder will cause "OSError" during read_image function running.
 * However, there's no need to delete program-created folders if the program is run more than once.
+* An example of copied image folder path could be, /Users/yang/Desktop/images
-2. Download all python program files into a different folder.
+2. Download the zipped files, unzip and save into a different folder from the image folder.
 3. Run Main.py and paste above image folder path when requested.
 Leave the program running.
 * Python libraries mentioned below should be installed before running this program.
 4. Categoried images will be sorted, renamed and exported to relevant folders under the image folder